Effects of magnetic perturbations and radiation on the runaway avalanche: Runaway dynamics in the presence of artificial resonant perturbations

 The magnetic field is expected to become fully stochastic at the end of the thermal quench, after which it begins to heal during the current quench.
-To mimic the conditions during the current quench in ITER, we choose the 15~MA / 5.3~T baseline\footnote{https://www.iter.org/technical-reports} equilibrium field and introduce artificial resonant magnetic perturbations at the plasma edge to create a stochastic layer.
-These stationary perturbations have a helical structure,
+To mimic the conditions during the current quench in ITER, we choose the 15~MA / 5.3~T baseline scenario \citep{Parail_2013} and introduce artificial resonant magnetic perturbations at the plasma edge to create a stochastic layer.
+We have chosen the pre-disruption current flat top equilibrium for this exercise as obtaining realistic current quench equilibrium would require dedicated MHD modelling.
+The introduced perturbations are stationary and have a helical structure,

-where $(\rho,\;\theta,\;\zeta)$ are the radial, poloidal, and toroidal Boozer coordinates, respectively, $\alpha_{nm}$ is the mode eigenfunction, $\mathbf{B}$ is the unperturbed field and the phase $\phi_{nm}$ is chosen to be random.
+where $(\rho,\;\theta,\;\zeta)$ are the radial, poloidal, and toroidal Boozer coordinates, respectively, $\mathbf{B}$ is the unperturbed field and the phase $\phi_{nm}$ is chosen to be random.
 This method is the same as used in \cite{Sarkimaki_2020}, and also here the total perturbation consists of several modes with low mode numbers $(n,m \lesssim 20)$.
-The mode eigenfunctions are Gaussians that peak at the corresponding resonance and all have same width.
-Perturbation level is set to $\delta B/B \approx 10^{-3}$ at which significant runaway transport is expected \citep{helander2000suppression}.
+The mode eigenfunctions are Gaussians,

+that peak at the corresponding resonance $r_{nm}$ and all have the same width $\sigma=0.03$~m which is large enough for the modes to overlap and create a continuous stochastic region.
+The perturbation level is set to $\delta B/B \approx 10^{-3}$ at which significant runaway transport is expected \citep{helander2000suppression}.
 The resulting field is illustrated in figure~\ref{fig:poincare}.

 The transport coefficients are evaluated numerically with the orbit-following code ASCOT5 \citep{ascot5}.
 Markers representing guiding centers of collisionless electrons were traced in the perturbed field, and their radial position was recorded for each orbit.
 As particles with finite orbit width oscillate radially during their orbit, the radial position was always recorded at the same poloidal position (at the outer mid-plane) so that all changes in the radial position were due to the transport alone.
 No collisions, electric field or radiation reaction force was present in the simulation to isolate the transport due to the magnetic field perturbations and to keep momentum constant in order to calculate momentum dependent coefficients.